RSipra/semantic_verification_engine/README.md

 - VS Code – Primary development environment
 - Markdown – Documentation and workflow planning

-📦 See [requirements.txt](requirements.txt) for packages required to run the game, and [requirements-dev.txt](requirements-dev.txt) for the complete list of tools used in notebooks, data processing, and advanced NLP work.
+📦 See [requirements.txt](requirements.txt) for packages required to run the game, and [requirements-dev.txt](requirements-dev.txt) for the complete list of tools used in the game as well as notebooks, data processing, and advanced NLP work.

 💡 AI-assisted support from ChatGPT 4o (free-tier), and Google Gemini 2.5 Pro (experimental, free-tier) was used for brainstorming, project planning and strategizing, code review, ideation, debugging and learning throughout development.
 </details>